 Wouldn't the struggle of wrestling Jessicka to the floor already by itself cause enough of a commotion to alert Pete to cause him to come and see what's going on?
 And why was he in the other room still at this point if he was the protective older brother friend who always protected Jessicka and allegedly knew that Jeordie was so abusive?
 See, Jessicka states she had already moved out, Pete must have known from this already that they were going through some problems and he likely heard her come in and heard the argument start.
 And if this was late, wouldn't Pete be also kind of like "Uhh do you wanna get me noise complaints or what?"

-And still another question is: If Jeordie allegedly cheated on Jessicka or had already broken up with her, who knows what, why does this sound so inverted somehow?
+And still: If Jeordie allegedly cheated on Jessicka or had already broken up with her, who knows what, why does this sound so inverted somehow?
 It just would make so much more sense if He'd been the one that was cheated on and he was angry about that and attacked Jessicka in retaliation.
 But it was not that way.